Strong quake hits remote western China: USGS

-BEIJING A magnitude 6.3 quake struck a remote region of western China, close to the Kazakhstan border, early on Saturday, the U.S. Geological Survey (USGS) said.
+BEIJING A magnitude 6.3 quake struck a remote region of western China, close to the Kazakhstan border early on Saturday, the U.S. Geological Survey (USGS) said, injuring around 10 people.

-The quake, initially reported as a magnitude 6.5, struck at 5:07 a.m. on Saturday (2107 GMT on Friday), and was centered 94 miles southwest of the town of Shihezi in Xinjiang region.
+The quake, initially reported as a magnitude 6.5, struck at 5:07 a.m. local time on Saturday (2107 GMT on Friday), and was centered 87 miles southwest of the town of Shihezi in Xinjiang, home to the mainly Muslim Uighur people.

-In the county nearest the epicenter the quake threw people from their beds and cut the power, but it would take time to asses casualties and damage due to the remote location, Xinhua added.
+In the county nearest the epicenter, the quake threw people from their beds and cut the power, but it would take time to fully assess casualties and damage due to the remote location, Xinhua added.

+Initial reports said about 10 people were injured in the quake, one seriously, and that most of them were tourists, Xinhua said.
+Some houses had also collapsed in a village close to the epicenter.

 "It's a very quiet, remote, mountainous area that is sparsely populated.
 A the moment we have no report of any casualty or damage but we are watching closely," USGS Geophysicist Chen Shengzao told Reuters by telephone from Golden, Colorado.